Most Land and Property Services (LPS) services and phone helplines are available.

 This means the cost of the regional rate for domestic customers will be no higher for 2020-21 than in 2019-20, however the cost of the district rate will change based on the district rate set by your District Council.

-A 4% early payment discount will continue to be available to domestic ratepayers, and the discount date will be clearly shown on the rate bill.
+A four per cent early payment discount will continue to be available to domestic ratepayers, and the discount date will be clearly shown on the rate bill.

 Recovery action on debt and arrears